CHBOY872/snake_c/README.md

 ## How to play

-the standard size of field is 20x20 but you can change it writing while compiling -DSIZE="own size"
+the standard size of field is 20x20 but you can change it writing while compiling in line "DEFINES" in `makefile` `-DSIZE="own size"`

 Here is a field
 ```